JulianNicholls/GraphQL-with-React/README.md

 ## Differences from Stephen

-I dislike lodash, because it has been largely unnecessary since ES2015.
-I will only use it when it is doing something which is not already implemented in the latest JavaScript.

-I have updated the version of many of the npm modules in use in the lyrical application.
+I have updated the version of most of the npm modules in use in the lyrical and auth applications.
-I am using the latest React (16.9.x) and Apollo Client (2.x).
-Currently (27-Sep-2019), I have not updated to the latest react-router.
+I am using the latest React (16.10.x) and Apollo Client (2.x).
+Currently (30-Sep-2019), I have not updated to the latest react-router on either app.

 I am using React Functional Components and Hooks instead of classes.

-My queries are in a single file `.../queries/index.js`
+My queries are in a single file in the client: `.../queries/index.js`

-I always use signup and login to make the difference as obvious as possible.
-It is too easy to start talking about the wrong one otherwise.

 ### Git client